Russ Harvey Consulting - Computer and Internet Services

 Mobile devices tend to have a great deal of personal information and seldom have the quality of security software that protects computers (if any at all).
 The use of web apps while connected to public WiFi (especially without a VPN) endangers your privacy and security.

 Google's Chromebook and other emerging light operating systems are essentially front ends for web apps.
 The computing is done online, allowing for cheaper, less powerful hardware to be used.
-A lower selling price point is the goal.
+A lower selling price is the goal.

 There are also privacy concerns.